Quarterly Publication - January 2017

 RECKITT BENCKISER (1.2%)

 The world’s leading consumer health and hygiene company (with brands including Dettol, Harpic, Durex and Nurofen) has strong pricing power and sells its products across 200 markets.
-Arguably, Reckitt Benckiser has the most shareholder-friendly management team in the sector, with a proven ability to deliver operational results.
+In our view, Reckitt Benckiser has one of the most shareholder-friendly management team in the sector, with a proven ability to deliver operational results.

 We have increased our collective exposure to this group of companies by 8% in the immediate aftermath of the US election.
-Also, we would not be surprised to see more weakness in the US bond market, which should create further opportunities in the largest consumer staples, given their correlated performance of late.
+Also, we would not be surprised to see more weakness in the US bond market, which has the potential to create further opportunities in the largest consumer staples, given their correlated performance of late.
 As always, we will continue to be disciplined, valuation-based investors, and will only consider an investment that offers a sufficient margin of safety to our estimate of fair value.